sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

     -DartifactId=cap-business-service
     ```

-    This will initialize the application using the [maven archetype](http://maven.apache.org/guides/introduction/introduction-to-archetypes.html) `cds-services-archetype` and create your project as follows:
+    This will initialise the application using the [maven archetype](http://maven.apache.org/guides/introduction/introduction-to-archetypes.html) `cds-services-archetype` and create your project as follows:

     - The project is named `cap-business-service`.
     - The `db` folder stores database-related artifacts.